1803, Modern papermaking began in Europe with the development of the Fourdrinier machine.

 1831, Nasir al-Din Shah Qajar (r.
 1848–96) was born in Tehran.
 He began his reign as a reformer but became increasingly conservative.

-1857, Mogul Empire formally dissolved by the British Raj after the Indian rebellion.
+1857, the Mughal Empire was formally dissolved by the British Raj after the Indian rebellion.

-1882 Mohammad Reza Kalhor (1829-1892) calligraphed the Ordo-e Homayoun (auspicious camp) Newspaper.
+1882: Mohammad Reza Kalhor (1829-1892) calligraphed the Ordo-e Homayoun (auspicious camp) Newspaper.
 He was one of Nassereddin Shah's calligraphy tutors.
-Kalhor had a special interest in Mir Emad's calligraphy style and followed his rules in calligraphy; but ultimately he had his own flavor in Persian calligraphy that makes his art different.
-He adapted Nasta’liq style with modern lithography technique.
+Kalhor had a special interest in Mir Emad's calligraphy style and followed his rules in calligraphy; but ultimately he had his own flavour in Persian calligraphy that made his art different.
+He adapted Nasta’liq style with modern lithography techniques.